-Google Analytics Reporting Tools 2018 are very useful for viewing your website’s traffic.
-In previous article, we have described overview in Google Analytics guide For Beginners.
+Google Analytics Reporting Tools is very useful for viewing your website’s traffic.
+In the previous article, we have described an overview of the Google Analytics guide For Beginners.
 You got the information about what Google Analytics is.
 What it can do?
 Why do you need Google Analytics?
 What are its benefits?
 And many more.

-You can hover over a variety of areas on your Google Analytics reports to get more information.
+You can hover over a variety of areas on your Google Analytics reports getting more information.

-Overview: Overview reports provides high level summery of Metrics in one place.
+Overview reports provide a high-level summary of Metrics in one place.
 It shows no. of users, pages they visited in one session, average session duration and bounce rate.

-a.
-Date Range Selector: At top of the page, we have date range selector.
+At top of the page, we have a date range selector.
 It allows you to set time period in which you want to see the report.
 By clicking on the dates, there opens up a calendar on the left where you can select your date ranges.

 You can choose between date ranges like last week, last calendar month, or last 30 days.
 However, you can also set specific dates by clicking the start- and end-date fields and selecting calendar dates.
 If you would like to select an entire month, simply click on the name of the month in the calendar to the left.

 Below the date range, there comes an option “compare to”.
-By clicking on it, you can compare current report or the report from date range with previous date ranges.
+By clicking on it, you can compare the current report or the report from the date range with previous date ranges.

-b.
-Segment Picker: At top, there is segment picker.
+At the top, there is a segment picker.
 Segments are ways to look at a specific data set and compare metrics.
 The default segment includes all of the Users that visited your site in the given date range.

-c.
-Duration Selector: If you wish to view this data more specifically, you can change the data points to show hourly, weekly, or monthly, as well.
-This can be especially helpful when looking at large date sets.
+If you wish to view this data more specifically, you can change the data points to show hourly, weekly, or monthly, as well.
+This can be especially helpful when looking at large data sets.

-d.
-Line Graph: Below duration selector, there is line graph.
-By default, it shows data point for the number of users on each day over selected date range.
+Below the duration selector, there is a line graph.
+By default, it shows data points for the number of users each day over the selected date range.

 - “Users” are the total number of users that visited for the given date range.

-- “New Users” are the number of new users that visited for given date range.
+- “New Users” are the number of new users that visited for the given date range.

 - “Sessions” are the total number of sessions for the given date range.

-- “Pageviews” are the total number of times pages that included your Analytics tracking code were displayed to users.
+- “Pageviews” are the total number of times pages that included your Analytics tracking code was displayed to users.
 This includes repeated viewings of a single page by the same user.

 - “Pages/session” is the average number of pages viewed during each session.
 This also includes repeated viewings of a single page.